 Thanks to a USDA Beginning Farmer and Rancher Development Program grant,

 NOFA/RI announces its partnership with Southside Community Land Trust to offer livestock trainings and technical assistance beginning in 2017.

-This will expand NOFA/RI’s advisor program to cover livestock- related technical assistance, with the addition of a NOFA/RI’s Organic Livestock Program Manager, Ben Coerper, of Wild Harmony Farm in Exeter Rhode Island.
+This will expand NOFA/RI’s advisor program to cover livestock- related technical assistance, with the addition of a NOFA/RI’s Organic Livestock Program Manager, Katie Steere of Deep Roots Farm in Chepachet, Rhode Island.

 The NOFA/RI Organic Farm and Livestock Advisor program provides FREE technical guidance to commercial farmers wishing to implement organic methods on their farms and in their marketing efforts.
 Experienced organic farmers and ranchers are paired with aspiring, new or transitioning farmers and ranchers and provide assistance in many areas.